Matt Smith

 Every December, Google publishes its “Year in Search” — the rankings of the most-searched people, shows, and topics of the year.
 Polymarket runs prediction markets on the outcome: “Will [X] be the #1 searched person on Google this year?”

 A Google engineer with internal access doesn’t have to guess.
-He can see the real trend rankings — who actually topped the list — weeks before the public reveal.
-On those specific markets, he wasn’t forecasting.
+Weeks before the public reveal, he can see the real rankings: who actually topped the list.
+On those markets he wasn’t forecasting at all.
 He was trading with the answer key already in hand.

 #The complete record